yext/search-headless/docs/search-headless.locationstate.locationbias.md

 ## LocationState.locationBias property

-The geographical location bias used in the search, returned from the Answers API.
+The geographical location bias used in the search, returned from the Search API.

 <b>Signature:</b>